 Years later, when someone asked why I became a nurse, the answer was simple:

+I worked as a nurse for over thirty years, and it truly did feel like my life’s work.
 Decades later, when I left nursing, I thought I was done with that calling.
 But life had other plans.

-This is why I understand so deeply when clients tell me they feel disconnected or that something is missing.
+This is why I understand so deeply when clients tell me they feel disconnected from themselves or that something is missing.
 I know what it’s like to have your path revealed not through big moments, but through quiet acts of grace that redirect your entire life.
 I also know what it’s like to lose that sense of purpose and feel untethered from what makes life meaningful.

-This is why I believe that when we feel like something is missing, we’re often being called back to our soul’s deeper purpose — not necessarily the same role or career, but the golden thread that runs through all our meaningful work.
+This is why I believe that when we feel like something is missing, we’re often being called back to our soul’s deeper purpose, not necessarily the same role or career, but the golden thread that runs through all our meaningful work.

 The question isn’t always “What should I do?” but “What part of me feels most alive when I’m serving something bigger than myself?”

-When I think about my purpose now, I return to that mystical moment of grace.
+When I think about my soul’s purpose now, I return to that mystical moment of grace.
 A moment when I was sitting in the darkness, and someone’s presence lit a small candle in my soul.

 So I’ll leave you with these questions: